Should You Buy A Fixer-Upper? How To Tell If It’s Right For You

 Depending on how extensive the remodeling is, you may need to find temporary housing while the work is getting completed.
 Not only can this be an inconvenience, but it can be costly as well.
 Even rooming with another family for a week or two has its costs.
 If it turns out that you need to live in a hotel, you may need to factor in the cost of eating out, laundry, and extra storage for your furniture.

 Renting instead?
 Plan on several months of double the utility bills and mortgage/rent payments in addition to your regular financial commitments and the cost of renovation.
 This brings us to the next question…

 What’s your budget?

 The least expensive “fixer-uppers” are the ones that need cosmetic upgrades.
 Retiling the bathroom’s walls, refinishing the wooden floors, repairing the siding, or removing old wallpaper are all inexpensive relatively speaking.
 But still, even then, costs can creep up.

 ‘For more extensive renovations that require a contractor, get several quotes, and always plan for more.
 Rare is the renovation that goes as planned or stays in budget.

-After you’ve gotten several quotes, figured in the cost of supplies, the cost of living, and have added a bit more, it’s time to explore financing.
-Unless you’ve been planning several years for this remodel, chances are that you don’t have a mountain of cash from which to support your dream remodel.
+After you’ve gotten several quotes, figured in the cost of supplies, and the cost of living, and have added a bit more, it’s time to explore financing.
+Unless you’ve been planning this for several years this remodel, chances are that you don’t have a mountain of cash from which to support your dream remodel.

 The good news is that you can make it all possible with a home loan.
 Here are two of the most popular options: